 NIA permitted to probe Kerala gold smuggling case

-Kochi, July 09: Ministry of Home Affairs on Thursday permitted National Investigation Agency to investigate the Kerala Gold smuggling case, as the organised smuggling operation may have serious implications for national security.
+Kochi, July 09: The Ministry of Home Affairs on Thursday permitted National Investigation Agency to investigate the Kerala Gold smuggling case, as the organised smuggling operation may have serious implications for national security.

+The decision came a day after Kerala Chief Minister Pinarayi Vijayan wrote a letter to Prime Minister Narendra Modi seeking his "intervention for an effective investigation" into the seizure of gold worth crores of rupees from a "diplomatic baggage" at the airport in the state capital.

+"The MHA permits the National Investigation Agency (NIA) to investigate the Thiruvananthapuram airport gold smuggling case, as the organised smuggling operation may have serious implications for national security," a home ministry spokesperson said.

 Meanwhile, Central agencies have sought the "assistance" of Kerala police in finding out the whereabouts of a woman, a former employee of a foreign country''s consulate in the state, wanted in connection with the sensational gold smuggling case.